 Don’t buy a new one – just fix it up!

-The thermal design of Electronics is very important.
-Electronic parts get hot.
-The resistance of materials results in heat.
+Electronics’ thermal design is essential.
+Electronic parts get hot, and the resistance of materials results in heat.
 Nothing in modern mass-produced products gets much hotter than the CPU in a PC.
 It’s simply the sheer size of the circuits on the die, billions of transistors switching at insane frequencies, fighting against the resistivity of their locality, all made worse by parasitic capacitance.
-Energy wasted – energy transformed into heat!
+Energy wasted—energy transformed into heat!

-My trusty big lump of a laptop started spending a lot of time with the cooling fan on at full speed and was getting quite hot during even moderate CPU load.
-I eventually got fed up with getting cooked, and bit the bullet, ordered some CPU thermal paste, and a fresh can of air duster.
+My trusty big lump of a laptop started spending a lot of time with the cooling fan on at full speed, and it was getting quite hot even during moderate CPU load.
+I eventually got fed up with getting cooked and bit the bullet and ordered some CPU thermal paste and a fresh can of air duster.

 First step: Gather the tools